HouXianTang/Reactivities/README.md

 Try it out!
 https://tang-reactivities.fly.dev/

+You may use this email and password to login:
+Email: bob@test.com
+Password: Pa$$w0rd

 Libraries used in the project:
 1. Axios : Make HTTP requests to REST endpoints and perform CRUD operations.
 2. Formik : Help to build forms in the project.
 It takes care of form validation and submission.